-This guide covers the basic functionality of the Supermetrics Twitter Public Data connector for Sheets and Data Studio, and gives examples of how to set up a query in both products.
+This guide covers the basic functionality of the Supermetrics Twitter Public Data connector for Sheets and Data Studio, and gives examples of how to set up a query in two popular products.

-The Twitter Public Data connector does not work like the other Twitter Ads connector in that you do not need to log in!
-It allows you to then collect publicly available data about users and tweets, though the data and fields available are much more limited in this public API version.
+The Twitter Public Data connector allows you to collect publicly available data about users and tweets, though the data and fields available are much more limited in this public API version than the full Twitter Analytics.
 It uses a query selection system for the type of data you would like to collect, which limits which metrics can be used, but prevents user errors from combining invalid field combinations.

 The Twitter Public Data connector supports 3 type of queries: